nsobczak/Lyssa-s-Odyssey/README.md

 - 2 controls: 1 for movement + 1 for shield
 - fylgja's size decreases when half/quarter of life left ?

+- rpg element to improve stat or unlock skills?

 ## story

 - wicked dragon transform everybody into ball character and mad one